Lukaznata/Lukaznata/README.md

 ### 👨‍💻 About Me

 <hr>
 <li>🧑‍💻 I discovered the TI area in 2022, as I was trying to make a web site.
 In that moment that I start to see codes behind the images, I knew that was what I wanted to do in my life.
-Since that day I've been studying and improving my knowledge.</li>
+Since that day I've been studying and improving my skills</li>
-<li>💼 Currently I'm in the third period of college, studying science of computer science. doing projects while looking for a job in this area.</li>
+<li>💼 Currently I'm in the third period of college, studying science of computer science.</li>

 <br>